guiblanchet/bioquant/content/people/index.md

       #   Edit `user_groups` in each user's profile to add them to one or more of these groups.
       user_groups:
           - Principal Investigators
-          - Researchers
+          - Professor
           - Grad Students
-          - Postdoc
+          - Postdocs
-          - Undergrad
+          - Undergrad Students
           - Alumni
       sort_by: Params.last_name
       sort_ascending: true